-The Quality Account is designed to provide an open, honest and transparent look at our organisation and to give confidence to our patients, partners and commissioners.
-We can improve our services by listening and acting on what our patients tell us and ensuring that all our patients receive a personalised service.
+The Quality Account is designed to provide a transparent look at our organisation and to give confidence to our patients, partners and commissioners.
+We can improve our services by listening and acting on what our patients tell us and ensuring that all patients receive a personalised service.
 We strive to develop our knowledge further to improve and develop evidence based clinical practice.

-As an organisation, we depend on our staff for their skills and expertise.
+As an organisation we depend on our staff for their skills and expertise.
 They can only do their jobs effectively if we listen to them and learn from their experience and ideas.
 We continue to have a stable, motivated workforce with low levels of staff turnover.
-We value staff development and we have strong commitment to staff training and skill improvement.
+Our staff team is committed to providing excellent standards of care at all levels across the organisation.
+We also value staff development and we have strong commitment to staff training and skill improvement.